 Countries can use Art.
 6.2 of the Paris Agreement to purchase removal credits from other countries to contribute to their NDC target.
 Switzerland wants to buy 5 Mton of DAC abroad.
 Countries can for example then use these so-called ‘internationally transferred mitigation outcomes’ (ITMOs) to exchange for ETS allowances for companies in their regional scheme.
 Those ITMOs can be created by using carbon credits from voluntary market programs, like Verra and Gold Standard, or from the newly to be set up UN carbon credit mechanism of Article 6.4. of the Paris Agreement.
 But there are still a lot of discussions and conflicting views amongst countries and observers of the eligibility of carbon removals for Art 6.4. and on the pros and cons of natural and technological carbon removals (see UNFCCC Note for upcoming talks).

-13. Private CDR Initiatives
+11. Private CDR Initiatives

 In addition to the carbon credit programs, there are all kinds of private initiatives to bind buyers to expensive carbon removal and DAC investments.
-For example:
+For example

 - Frontier’s $1 billion Carbon Removal Buyers’ Club: Stripe, Alphabet, Shopify, Meta, McKinsey, H&M, JPMorganNextGen